 The school is able to offer 30 full-time places (our Planned Admissions Number or PAN) each September to children for our reception class.
 Children join the reception class (and have a secure place for the rest of the school) in the September following their fourth birthday.
-Children do not have to attend school until the term after their fifth birthday.
-However, the vast majority of parents choose to send their child to school from an earlier age.
+Children do not have to attend school until the term after their fifth birthday (statutory school age).
+However, the vast majority of parents choose to send their child to school from September.

 Parents of all children have to apply for a place for their child to join a reception class in a school.
-Even if your child is already in a nursery class in a primary school, you must still apply for a place in that school’s reception class or the reception class of another school.
+Even if your child is already in a nursery class in a primary school (including this school), you must still apply for a place in that school’s reception class or the reception class of another school.
 Please do not assume that your child will automatically be offered a place in the reception class simply because they are in the nursery.
 All applications for reception places are managed by Manchester City Council or the local authority in which you live.
-You will need to complete an application form (which can be completed online) sometime during the autumn term in readiness for the following September.
+You will need to complete an application form (which can be completed online) by mid-January in readiness for the following September.
 If your child attends our nursery class, your child’s name will be sent to Manchester City Council and you will automatically be sent an application pack for your child.
 If your child does not attend our nursery class, you can register your child’s name with Manchester City Council (details below).

 Reception Admissions Criteria

 In deciding who gets a reception place and who does not, the City Council use the following rules or admissions criteria.
 Priority is given to children in the following categories:

 Note that there is no priority given to children simply because they already attend our nursery class.